liqs02/chat-wave/README.md

 | `GET`  | `/chat/{memberId}`   | Get few messages from chat before or after specified date | `USER`             |
 | `POST` | `/chat/{receiverId}` | Send message to user                                      | `USER`             |

-Api is still in development!
+This API is still in development!

 ## Infrastructure
 The distributed systems patterns are provided by spring boot.

 #### Config service
 Config services keeps config files in static directory.
-If the service has the appropriate docker-compose configuration, simply add the following code (with the changed service's name) to the application.yml file.
+If the service has the appropriate docker-compose configuration, simply add the following code (with the changed service's name) to the application yaml file.
 ```yaml
 spring:
   application: